Beans, A Superfood You Need to Start Eating

 - Chickpeas 4 grams

-When it comes to controlling blood sugar, it is the high soluble fiber content in beans that is the perfect nutrient.
-If you have insulin resistance, hypoglycemia, or diabetes, adding beans into your regular diet can be very helpful.
-The reason for this is that the soluble fiber in beans provides a slow burning and long lasting source of energy, consisting of complex carbohydrates and proteins for your body to use.
+When it comes to controlling blood sugar, the high soluble fiber content in these superfoods is the perfect nutrient.
+If you have insulin resistance, hypoglycemia, or diabetes, adding these superfoods into your regular diet can be very helpful.
+The reason for this is that the soluble fiber in these superfoods provides a slow burning and long lasting source of energy, consisting of complex carbohydrates and proteins for your body to use.
 Since these macronutrients take longer for your body to break down, blood sugar levels remain stabilized.
 When blood sugar are stabilized your body does not need to release as much insulin to control the glucose in the blood.
 This is especially important for diabetic patients.

 Fiber adds a great deal of bulk to foods without adding a lot of calories to your diet, at the same time it makes you feel full for longer, curbing your cravings and thus controlling your weight.
 In order to maintain your weight you must balance the calories you intake through eating every day with the calories that you burn during your daily activities.

 Scientific research suggests that beans may help to prevent certain types of cancer, including pancreatic cancer, colon, breast cancer, prostate cancer.
-Beans contain both lignins and phytates, which seem to be the major contributors to the cancer fighting effects of this superfood.
+They contain both lignins and phytates, which seem to be the major contributors to the cancer fighting effects of this superfood.
 Lignins are phytoestrogens.
-Phytoestrogens are estrogen-like compounds that have been linked to a reduction in risk of developing breast cancer.
-Phytates are compounds that have been shown to reduce the risk of certain types of intestinal cancer.
+Phytoestrogens are estrogen-like compounds that reduce the risk of developing breast cancer.
+Phytates are compounds that reduce the risk of certain types of intestinal cancers.